rootstrap/tech-guides/kotlin/README.md

 ```

 #### if versus when
-Prefer using if for binary conditions instead of when .
+Prefer using 'if' for binary conditions instead of 'when'.

 Instead of
 ```
 when (x) {
     y -> // ...
     else -> // ...
 }
 ```
 use
 ```
 if (x == y) ... else …
 ```

-Prefer using when if there are three or more options.
+Prefer using 'when' if there are three or more options.

 Loops on ranges:
 Use the until function to loop over an open range: